wpeventmanager/wp-event-manager/readme.txt

 * Plenty of endpoints and template files to provide deep customization to the core WP Event Manager code.
 * A debug mode to ensure your WP Event Manager installation runs smooth at all times.

-You can also contribute to WP Event Manager – the [WP Event Manager GitHub Repository](https://github.com/wpeventmanager/wp-event-manager) is always looking for new contributors to help with the project.
+You can also contribute to WP Event Manager – the [WP Event Manager GitHub Repository](https://github.com/wpeventmanager/wp-event-manager) is always looking for Added contributors to help with the project.
 Regardless of whether you are a stie owner, end user, or developer, WP Event Manager is the go-to event management plugin for WordPress.

 == 👉🏻 WP Event Manager Offers Translations Into a Number of Different Languages ==